Omni Calculator logo

 • How to calculate the cost of goods sold.

-We'll also include examples to elucidate the process of calculating the cost of goods sold.
+We will also include examples to help you understand the process of calculating the cost of goods sold.

 What is cost of goods sold (COGS)?
 Cost of goods sold formula